Florida Panthers: Front office miscues (2016–2020)

-Arrival of Bill Zito, return to dominance (2020–present)
+Arrival of Bill Zito and Stanley Cup champions (2020–present)

+2020–2022: Presidents' Trophy and return to playoffs

 Panthers management hired Bill Zito to succeed Tallon as the team's general manager on September 2, 2020.
-During the shortened 2020–21 NHL season, the Panthers compiled 79 points in 56 games played, finishing the season in second place in the Atlantic Division, one point behind the Carolina Hurricanes.
-As such, they were pitted against division and statewide rival, the Tampa Bay Lightning, in the first round of the playoffs.
-They were defeated in 6 games to the eventual Stanley Cup champions, for yet another 1st round exit.
+During the shortened 2020–21 season, the Panthers compiled 79 points in 56 games played, finishing the season in second place in the temporary Central Division, one point behind the Carolina Hurricanes.
+As such, they were pitted against division and statewide rival, the Tampa Bay Lightning, in the first round of the 2021 playoffs.
+They were defeated in six games by the eventual Stanley Cup champions, for yet another first round exit.

 In the 2021–22 season, Quenneville led the Panthers to a 7–0–0 record through the team's first seven games, but he would resign from his coaching duties as a result of the fallout from the 2010 Chicago Blackhawks sexual assault scandal on October 28, 2021.
 The next day, the Panthers named former NHL player Andrew Brunette their interim head coach.
-On April 3, 2022, the Panthers became the first team during the 2021–22 season to clinch a postseason berth, when they defeated the Buffalo Sabres at home, 5–3.
-This victory was also Florida's 48th of the season, breaking their previous record set during 2015–16 NHL season.
+On April 3, 2022, the Panthers became the first team during the 2021–22 season to clinch a playoff berth, when they defeated the Buffalo Sabres at home, 5–3.
+This victory was also Florida's 48th of the season, breaking their previous record set during 2015–16 season.
 Three weeks later, on April 21, 2022, following a 5–2 victory over the Detroit Red Wings, the Panthers crowned themselves as Atlantic Division champions for the first time since the 2015–16 season.
-The victory was also Florida's 12th consecutive, dating all the way back to a 7–4 win over the Montreal Canadiens on March 29.
+The victory was also Florida's 12th consecutive, dating back to a 7–4 win over the Montreal Canadiens on March 29.
 This win streak matched another one achieved during the 2015–16 season, tying the franchise record.
 With the win, the Panthers improved to a stellar 56–15–6 record, tallying 118 points, and overcoming the Colorado Avalanche in the quest for the Presidents' Trophy.
 After an Avalanche defeat, and a Panthers 4–0 victory over the Ottawa Senators on April 28, the Panthers clinched the Presidents' Trophy for the first time in franchise history.
 They would end the regular season with 122 points, with a 58–18–6 record, the best record registered in the league since division rivals Tampa Bay Lightning in 2018–19.
-On May 13, the Panthers advanced past the first round for the first time in 26 years, dating all the way back to the 1996 Eastern Conference Finals, by beating the Washington Capitals in six games, eliminating them with a 4–3 overtime victory.
-However, their luck would run out in the Second Round, as the Panthers were swept in four games by the archrival the Tampa Bay Lightning.
+On May 13, the Panthers advanced past the first round for the first time in 26 years, dating back to the 1996 conference finals, by beating the Washington Capitals in six games, eliminating them with a 4–3 overtime victory.
+However, the Panthers were swept in four games by the archrival the Tampa Bay Lightning in the second round.
 Florida went completely dry offensively, scoring only three goals throughout the whole four-game series.